Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Kinematics and geometry of defects

-Let $\omega$ be a 2D simply connected bounded manifold with piecewise smooth boundary, homeomorphic to the closed disc in $\mathbb{R}^2$, and let $\mathscr{B}:=\omega\times[-h/2,h/2]\subset\mathbb{R}^3$, for some real constant $h>0$, be the cylindrical closed neighbourhood of $\omega$.
-We assume $\mathscr{B}$ to represent a sufficiently thin three-dimensional (3D) shell with a mid-surface as $\omega$.
-The thinness of the shell is quantified using $\epsilon:=({h}/{L})\ll 1$, where $L$ is a characteristic linear dimension of the mid-surface, e.g., the minimum wavelength of the deformation pattern on $\omega$ for all deformations under consideration~\cite{koiter1966}.
+Let $\omega$ be a 2D simply connected bounded manifold with piecewise smooth boundary, homeomorphic to the closed disc in $\mathbb{R}^2$, and let $\mathscr{B}=\omega\times[-h/2,h/2]$, for some real constant $h>0$, be the cylindrical closed neighbourhood of $\omega$.
+We assume $\mathscr{B}$ to represent a sufficiently thin 3D shell with a mid-surface as $\omega$.
+The thinness of the shell is quantified using $\epsilon=({h}/{L})\ll 1$, where $L$ is a characteristic linear dimension of the mid-surface~\cite{koiter1966}.
 The shell kinematics is assumed to satisfy the Kirchhoff-Love hypothesis which requires all the planar sections orthogonal to the mid-surface $\omega$ of the shell $\mathscr{B}$ to remain planar and orthogonal to the mid-surface under all sufficiently smooth deformations of $\mathscr{B}$; tilting of the transverse directions and thickness distentions are therefore not permitted.
+Let $(\theta^1, \theta^2)$ be the natural coordinate system on $\omega$, and let $\theta^3 = \zeta$ be the transverse coordinate along the thickness direction.
+The adapted coordinates $(\theta^\alpha,\zeta)$ are assumed to be convected by all the embeddings of $\omega$.
+The small case Greek indices $\alpha,\,\beta,\,\mu\,\ldots$ etc., and the small case Roman indices $i,\,j,\,k\,\ldots$ etc., take values from the sets $\{1,2\}$ and $\{1,2,3\}$, respectively.
+A subscript comma is used to denote ordinary spatial derivatives with respect to the natural coordinates $\theta^i$.